folio-org/docs/content/en/docs/Settings/Settings_data_export/settings_data_export.md

 6. Optional: To add a transformation, click **Add transformations** and follow these steps:
     <ol type="a">
       <li>In the <strong>Select transformations</strong> dialog, use the search box and filters to find the transformations you want to add to the field mapping profile.</li>
-      <li>For every transformation you want to add, select the <strong>checkbox</strong> next to it and fill out the field number, indicators, and subfield boxes.Subfields must begin with a $.</li>
+      <li>For every transformation you want to add, select the <strong>checkbox</strong> next to it and fill out the field number, indicators, and subfield boxes.
+Subfields must begin with a $.</li>
       <li>Once you have added all transformations, click <strong>Save & close<strong>.
 A confirmation message appears and the transformations are added to the field mapping profile.</li>
     </ol>
 7. Click **Save & close**.
 A confirmation message appears and the field mapping profile is created.